ConsenSysMesh/Fae/docs/Specification.md

 resolving state changes to input contracts must be known *without* having to execute irrelevant and possibly untrusted code.

+Contracts may be "spent", which causes them to be removed from storage once their execution completes.

 ### Escrow

 Fae provides an "escrow" facility to securely pass private values between contracts.
-An escrow account is simply a contract stored within another contract, which, when evaluated, is deleted.
+An escrow account is simply a contract stored within another contract, with no state; spending an escrow is called "closing" it, and it is an error for any contract evaluation to complete with escrows still open.
 Escrows are therefore not maintained as part of the persistent contract state but are specific to a single contract execution.
 Evaluating an escrow is called "closing" it.

-Contracts (including escrows) can return escrow contracts to the caller; these escrow contracts can themselves be endowed with escrows, which are only available while the containing escrow contract is being evaluated.
-It is an error for any contract evaluation to complete with escrows still open.
+Contracts (including escrows) can return escrow contracts to the caller; these escrow contracts, as well as any output contracts, can themselves be endowed with escrows, which are only available while the containing escrow contract is being evaluated.
+These endowed escrow IDs are available as the inputs of the escrow or output contract, similarly to how [rewards](#block-rewards) are provided to transactions.

 Escrows are identified by their *escrow ID*, which is a typed identifier that records the signature of the contract function.
 This allows library functions